-Welcome to the BSI little book of BIM In the contemporary built environment, projects are being designed, constructed and operated against a backdrop of powerful and complex pressures.
+Welcome to the BSI little book of BIM

+In the contemporary built environment, projects are being designed, constructed and operated against a backdrop of economic, social and environmental pressures.
 With the right digital transformation strategies and support in place, your organization will have the tools you need to achieve and maintain resilience.
 Digital transformation, including Building information modelling (BIM), can help you build a sustainable, resilient organization.

 This handy guide is your quick reference to some of the key terms which are commonly used in describing BIM and its related processes, as well as your link to the key standards.

 This guide can be used by organizations across the supply chain.

 The global adoption of BIM continues to accelerate, delivering a sustainable, resilient built environment.
-Since the publication of the international standard ISO 19650, it is vital you understand the principles of information management.
+Since the publication of the international ISO 19650 Framework, it is vital you understand the principles of information management.

 Contents

 Welcome to the BSI little book of BIM 2

 What is BIM?
 3

 BIM standards 4

-Library object standards 5
+BIM supporting and management system standards 5

 BIM guiding principles 6

 Terms and abbreviations 7

 BSI BIM journey 10

 Standards for your BIM journey 11

-Your learning journey with BSI 12
+BIM courses and qualifications 12

-BSI certification solutions 17
+BSI certification solutions 18

 Why BSI?
-20

-BSI BIM enquiries 20
+21

+Contact us 22

 What is BIM?

-BIM is a collaborative way of working underpinned by digital technologies.
+BIM is an information management process underpinned by collaborative working and digital technologies.
 It uses a shared digital representation of an asset to facilitate design, construction and operation processes to form a reliable basis for decisions.

-Greater efficiencies can be realized due to significant pre-planning during the design and construction phases, providing comprehensive information at handover stage.
+Greater efficiencies can be realized due to significant preplanning during the design and construction phases, providing comprehensive information at handover stage.